 Raised in New Mexico, Michael holds a B.S. from Brigham Young University in Provo, Utah; an M.S.W. from New Mexico State University in Las Cruces, New Mexico; and a J.D. from the University of Denver College of Law.

 In the mid-90s, Angela focused her interests in elder law and special needs planning.
 Her strong interest in helping vulnerable individuals inspired her to specialize in this area.
 Angela’s experience provides our clients with efficient legal support throughout the course of our representation.
-She has worked with Michael for nearly 10 years and has enjoyed developing long-lasting relationships with our clients.
+She has worked with Michael for over 10 years and has enjoyed developing long-lasting relationships with our clients.
 As a primary point of contact for our clients, Angela’s friendly demeanor and sense of humor ensure that our clients feel comfortable and confident with their representation by Edgel Law Group.

 Angela is a Northwest native.
 She enjoys hiking, camping, and cycling with her family and friends.
 Her love for this community has led to years of volunteer work with children and adoption advocacy groups.
 She is proud to be a member of the Edgel Law Group team where she is able to further serve the needs of this community.